AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 example.org#%#//scriptlet('remove-class', classes[, selector])
 ```

-- `classes` — required, class or list of classes separated by '|';
+- `classes` — required, class or list of classes separated by '|'
-- `selector` — optional, CSS selector, specifies DOM nodes from which the classes will be removed;
+- `selector` — optional, CSS selector, specifies DOM nodes from which the classes will be removed.
-if there is no selector, every class independently will be removed from all nodes which has one
+If there is no `selector`, each class of `classes` independently will be removed from all nodes which has one

 **Examples**
 1. Removes by classes